Last Updated: Nov 20, 2023

 The Address (P1) position, also known as “P1” for short is the first position in the golf swing and is part of the backswing.

-Address (P1) Position: Overview
+P1 Position: Overview

 Below is the “down the line” view of the Address (P1) position.
 When filming from the DTL view, it is important to have the camera at waist height pointing down your target line directly below your hands.
 You can learn more about filming your golf swing in the DTL view in my post on recording and analyzing the golf swing.

-Below is the “face-on” view of the Address (P1) position.
+Below is the "face-on" view of the Address (P1) position.
 When filming from the FO view, it is important to have the camera at waist height pointing directly in front of your body.
-You can learn more about filming your golf swing in the DTL view in my post on recording and analyzing the golf swing.
+You can learn more about filming your golf swing in the FO view in my post on recording and analyzing the golf swing.

-Back (B) View of the Address (P1) Position
+Back View of the P1 Position

 Below is the “back” view of the Address (P1) position.
 This is for illustrative purposes only and I don‘t recommend filming your golf swing from this angle.
 You should be able to learn whatever you need from the DTL and FO views alone.